-Pass an overriding ObjectGrid XML to the ObjectGridManager.connect(String catalogServerAddresses, ClientSecurityConfiguration securityProps, URL overRideObjectGridXml) method.
+Pass an overriding ObjectGrid XML to the ObjectGridManager.connect(String catalogServerEndpoints, ClientSecurityConfiguration securityProps, URL overRideObjectGridXml) method.

-''' String catalogEndpoints="myHost:2809"; URL clientOverrideURL= new URL("file:etc/emtutorial/distributed/step1/objectgrid.xml"); ClientClusterContext clusterCtx = ogMgr.connect(catalogEndpoints, null, clientOverrideURL); ObjectGrid objectGrid=ogMgr.getObjectGrid(clusterCtx, "bookstore"); '''
+String catalogEndpoints="myHost:2809"; URL clientOverrideURL= new URL("file:etc/emtutorial/distributed/step1/objectgrid.xml"); ClientClusterContext clusterCtx = ogMgr.connect(catalogEndpoints, null, clientOverrideURL); ObjectGrid objectGrid=ogMgr.getObjectGrid(clusterCtx, "bookstore");

-Pass null for the override file and ensure that the ObjectGrid XML and referenced entity XML are available to the client on the same path as on the server.
+2. Pass null for the override file and ensure that the ObjectGrid XML and referenced entity XML are available to the client on the same path as on the server.

-'''

-String catalogEndpoints="myHost:2809";

-ClientClusterContext clusterCtx = ogMgr.connect(catalogEndpoints, null, null);

-ObjectGrid objectGrid=ogMgr.getObjectGrid(clusterCtx, "bookstore");
+String catalogEndpoints="myHost:2809"; ClientClusterContext clusterCtx = ogMgr.connect(catalogEndpoints, null, null); ObjectGrid objectGrid=ogMgr.getObjectGrid(clusterCtx, "bookstore");

-'''

-7.0.0.0 FIX 2+ The XML files were required regardless of whether or not you wanted to use subset entities on the client side.
+The XML files were required regardless of whether or not you wanted to use subset entities on the client side.
 These files are no longer required to use the entities as defined by the server.
 Instead, pass null as the overRideObjectGridXml parameter as in option 2 of the previous section.
-If the XML file is not found on the same path set on the server, the client will use the entity configuration on the server.
+If the XML file is not found on the same path set on the server, the client uses the entity configuration on the server.